-Gaining access to your mobile app users' data requires priming them through a delicate balance of timing and education.
+Gaining access to your mobile app users' data requires a delicate balance of timing and education.

-Though most mobile app users want to get through the onboarding process quickly (72% want it to take less than 60 seconds, according to a 2017 study by Clutch), they're also increasingly hesitant to grant apps permission to access their personal information.
+Though most mobile app users want to get through the onboarding process quickly (72% want the experience to take less than 60 seconds, according to a 2017 study by Clutch), they're also increasingly hesitant to grant apps permission to access their personal information.

 Attempting to solve the problem, some apps bombard users with permission requests immediately after opening the app.
-But these confusing, irrelevant, and poorly timed mobile app permission requests quickly destroy any trust users might have in a new app.
-It's a big part of why over 20% of users abandon apps after only one session.
+But these confusing, irrelevant, and poorly timed permission requests quickly destroy any trust users might have in a new app.
+It's a big part of why roughly 25% of users abandon new apps after only a single session.

 Getting users to grant the permissions your mobile app needs isn't easy—but priming users to be more comfortable with granting permissions can help reduce abandonment, build trust, and create a better experience.

-The success of your permissions request will depend on when you ask and whether the access you need is appropriate, considering the app's purpose.
+The success of your permissions request will depend on when you ask and whether the access you need is perceived as appropriate and relevant.

 Generally speaking, you should ask users for permissions only when absolutely necessary and only after ensuring that users understand how granting this access will benefit them.

-Google's Material Design guidelines suggest two different strategies for introducing permissions to users:
+Google's Material Design guidelines suggest 2 different strategies for introducing permissions to users:

 When the permission is critical to the functionality of the app, request permission early.